Ha0Tang/HCANet/README.md

 For all packages, run `pip install -r requirements.txt`

 ## Data Preparation
 For training/testing VITON dataset, our full and processed dataset is available here: https://1drv.ms/u/s!Ai8t8GAHdzVUiQQYX0azYhqIDPP6?e=4cpFTI.
-After downloading, unzip to your own data directory.
+After downloading, unzip to your own data directory `./data/`.

 ## Training
 Run `python train.py` with your specific usage options for GMM and TOM stage.